patricksavalle/devops-project-template/README.md

 A prototype is a functionality / UX demonstrator, without the full set of non-functionals and in one-off fashion.

 #### Minimum Viable Product

-A MVP is a production-grade first version of a product, good enough to start including end-users in your DevOps process.
+Minimum Viable Product is that version of the product that enables a full turn of the Build-Measure-Learn loop with a minimum amount of effort and the least amount of development time.
+It's also a test run for the entire DevOps setup.

+#### Beta release

+The Beta is a production-release which can be tested in a larger, tolerant user group to iron out the last flaws.

-### Integration Technology Basics
+### Integration Basics

-Integration allows modules to interact with each other.
-It defines the connections between modules.
+Integration allows modules to communicate with each other.
 Integration tooling needs to decouple communicating modules in location and time.

 Types of integration: